-I’m a radio and podcast producer and reporter from Chicago, now based in Brooklyn.
+I’m a radio and podcast producer and reporter from Chicago, now based in New York City.

-I’m the Senior Producer of Slate’s history podcast One Year, which was named one of the ten best podcasts of the year by the New York Times and earned me the Writers Guild Award for Best Radio/Audio Documentary.
+I’m a Senior Editor & Producer at Slate, where I make the culture podcast Decoder Ring.
+I previously produced the history show One Year, which was named one of the ten best podcasts of the year by the New York Times and earned me the Writers Guild Award for Best Radio/Audio Documentary.
 Before that, I made podcasts for CNN and I was a staff producer for Studio 360, the Peabody Award-winning arts & culture public radio show from PRI.
 I also produced Sound Opinions, a nationally broadcast show about music from WBEZ Chicago.

 Contact me at evan [at] evanevanevan dot com.